-(3) Market value is based on the number of shares, multiplied by the TSX closing price as at June 28, 2013 of \$19.81 per share, since June 30, 2013 was a Sunday.
+(3) Market value is based on the number of shares, multiplied by the TSX closing price as at June 30, 2014 of \$21.24 per share.

-(4) Mr. O'Driscoll participated in the above mentioned RSU grants, receiving 50% under the Corby long-term incentive plan and the balance under the Pernod Ricard long-term incentive plan.
+(4) Mr. O'Driscoll participated in the above mentioned RSU grants, receiving 50% of his long-term incentive grant under the Corby RSU Plan and the balance under the Pernod Ricard long-term incentive plan.

-(5) Messrs.
-Leburn and Agdern received long-term incentives from Pernod Ricard and were not eligible for the Corby RSU Plan.
+(5) Mr. Leburn received long-term incentives from Pernod Ricard and was not eligible for the Corby RSU Plan.
 Costs associated with the Pernod Ricard long-term incentives are paid by Pernod Ricard and are not transferred to Corby.